thayub/eddmann/posts/2013-11-27-merge-sort-comparison-in-java-and-scala.md

 A couple of design considerations that should be taken into account are that it uses linked-lists (instead of arrays), allowing us to perform a more elegant looking pattern match.
 Also, for simplicity I have not addressed tail-recursion and a O(N) cons stack blow-up is likely to occur with sufficient N.
-Maybe in a future post I will address this and explore an example using a lazy-evaluated Stream to aid in performance.
+Maybe in a future post I will address this and explore an example using a lazy-evaluated Stream.

 ### Resources